Determining system Hamiltonian from eigenstate measurements without correlation functions: Results

-We test our algorithm in three steps as follows.
+In this section, we test our algorithm in three steps as follows.
 First, we randomly generate several $A_i$s and $c_i$s, hence the Hamiltonian $H_{rd}$ and its eigenstates.
 Second, for each Hamiltonian, we randomly choose one eigenstate $|\psi\rangle$, therefore we have $a_i=\langle \psi|A_i|\psi\rangle$ and $\rho=|\psi\rangle\langle\psi|$.
 Hereby we can run our algorithm to find the Hamiltonian $H_{al}$.
-Comparing $H_{al}$ and $H_{rd}$, we know whether the approach works.
+Comparing $H_{al}$ and $H_{rd}$, we then know that how well the approach works.
 The algorithm has been tested for two cases: $A_i$ being the generic operator and local operator.

-To compare $H_{al}$ and $H_{rd}$, we need a measure to characterize the \textit{distance} between these two Hamiltonians.
-We use the following definition of fidelity~\cite{fortunato2002design} since the Hamiltonians considered here do not include the term of all $I$ thus might not be positive semi-definite
+To compare $H_{al}$ and $H_{rd}$, we need a measure to characterize the similarity, or \textit{distance} between these two Hamiltonians.
+The metric we used here is the following fidelity as discussed in~\cite{fortunato2002design}:

-Notice that if $|\psi\rangle$ is an eigenstate of $H$, it is also an eigenstate of $bH$ with $b\in \mathbb{R}$.
-Our definition (eq.~\eqref{eq:fidelity}) gives the same result when all $c_i$s are multiplied by the same constant.